 Super Loaded Matte Medium : This medium contains an extremely high level of matting agent, so by adding just a little you can effectively reduce gloss and shine without compromising color strength or viscosity.
 Not intended for use on its own, it should always be blended with acrylic paint.

-Airbrush Medium : Creates a paint mixture that has just the right viscosity for airbrushing.
+High Flow Medium : Formerly Airbrush Extender / Creates a paint mixture that has just the right viscosity for airbrushing.
 Reduces clogging and tip build-up.
 Airbrush Medium is often used with Golden's Fluid Acrylics to create a fabric paint that does not require heat-setting.
 Click here for an instructional video.

 Transparent Extender : 100% acrylic binder increases transparency and film hardness with minimal tip build-up, clogging and surface defects.
 Not for use on fabric.

 Acrylic Glazing Liquid : Glazing Liquids are great for creating glazes or faux finishes on interior walls and furniture, or for glazing in fine art painting.
 Liquids dry slowly, allowing the artist extended periods of working time.
 Click here for an instructional video.

 Silkscreen Medium : A waterborne system designed to blend with Golden Acrylic colours for silkscreen application.
 It increases the working time and retards paint from drying in the screen.

 Retarder : Use this additive to increase the open drying time of acrylic paints.
 It is useful for "wet-in-wet" techniques, and for reducing skinning on the palette.

 Acrylic Flow Release : Breaks the surface tension of water, increasing its ability to soak into porous surfaces.
 This allows the acrylic painter to achieve rich stains on surfaces such as watercolor paper and unprimed canvas.